-As someone that loves shooting with small manual lenses on my APS-C Fujifilm system, I’ve been waiting for some nice affordable but compact lenses to come to our full-frame mirrorless systems that weren’t junk.
+As someone who loves shooting with small manual lenses on my APS-C Fujifilm system, I’ve been waiting for some nice, affordable but compact lenses to come to our full-frame mirrorless systems that weren’t junk.

 It seems like there is a void of good affordable 35mm manual focus lenses for the full-frame mirrorless system.